 Mic – A native news site for young adults who “crave substantive news,” according to its millennial founders.
 The site’s content reaches 30 million visitors each month.

 “Millennials and News” Facebook Page – “Millennials and News,” which provides daily curated news from trusted sources on a Facebook page, was founded by University of Texas at Austin journalism professor Paula Poindexter and her millennial daughter Alexandra Wilson to help millennials become more informed by highlighting three types of news: (1) news Millennials should know; (2) news of interest to Millennials, and (3) news about Millennials.
 Each story posted on “Millennials and News” is introduced with a description of the story’s essence in the context of why it matters.
-Now five years old, “Millennials and News” is used on more than a dozen college campuses around the country.
+Now six years old, “Millennials and News” is used on more than a dozen college campuses around the country.

 theSkimm – Created by two millennial women, theSkimm is a free email newsletter that provides synopses—sometimes humorous; other times flippant but always conversational—of the day’s top national and global news stories each morning.

 Snapchat Discover- Snapchat users can swipe through short videos or graphics posted by news organizations, and swipe up to read the whole article, using Snapchat’s Discover platform.
 After 24 hours the stories disappear and are replaced with fresh content.

 Social News Network – Students in Robert Quigley’s social media journalism course at the University of Texas aggregate news, entertainment, and sports stories throughout the day to post across social media channels through Social Network News.

 USA Today College – USA Today College posts original stories about news on college campuses that students are interested in and should be aware of.
 The news stories are written by a network of USA TODAY College interns.